ISsait/StudyStudio/README.md

 Please Note: code is not fully flushed out, items can break when deleting a course that still has projects attached to it.

+When running the app for the first time there are no preloaded courses or projects.
+To add a new course, go to the "Courses" tab and click the "Add Course" button.
+To add a new project, go to the "Projects" tab and click the "Add Project" button.